TIBCOSoftware/TCSTK-custom-form-app-plugin/README.md

-# TIBCO Cloud™ Starters Toolkit -- Custom Form App Plugin
+# TIBCO Cloud™ Composer - Custom Form App Plugin

-This app can be used to create a seperate Angular Elements Application to add custom form applications to a TIBCO Cloud™ Starter.
+This app can be used to create a seperate Angular Elements Application to add custom form applications to a TIBCO Cloud™ Composer Starters and Pattern Apps.

 The app can be used to display a component in the place of a form:

 interface:

-@Input(): data:any - the data object passed to the form component from TIBCO Cloud™ Starter App
+@Input(): data:any - the data object passed to the form component from TIBCO Cloud™ Composer Starters and Pattern Apps
 @Output(): formSubmitted - event raised by the form component containing output data from the form

 1) Create the form app plugin: